Bust (magazine)

 Bust is a women's lifestyle magazine that is published four times a year.
-The magazine was started by in 1993 Debbie Stoller and Marcelle Karp, with Laurie Henzel coming on as partner in 1994.
+The magazine was started in 1993 by Debbie Stoller and Marcelle Karp, with Laurie Henzel coming on as partner in 1994.
 It is currently published by Street Media LLC.
-Bust covers music, news, crafts, art, sex, and fashion from an independent ("indie"), third wave feminist perspective.
+Bust covers music, news, crafts, art, sex, and fashion from an independent ("indie"), third-wave feminist perspective.
 The magazine's slogan is "For women with something to get off their chest."

 Content

 In the book titled Girl Culture: An Encyclopedia Volume 1, Miranda Campbell wrote a section on Bust and its features, including "Real Life: Crafts, Cooking, Home and Hearth" which encourages readers to make their own items instead of buying them, "Fashion and Booty" which suggests clothing, accessories, and other novelty items readers might be interested in purchasing, and articles on car maintenance featuring auto technician Lucille Treganowan.
 BUST magazine promotes a balance of contributing to consumerism as well as encouragement of independence from consumerism.
 The magazine also features articles on issues about sex in which they encourage women to embrace their sexuality and each issue also includes an erotic short story.

 Many mainstream and indie actors, directors, comedians, and musicians have appeared on the cover.